johnnypass/Parsons_Data_Viz/README.md

+Question
+What is the distribution of Max Temperature in Paris in 2016?'

-Goal(question='How does the distribution of movie ratings look like?', visualization='bar chart of Rating', rationale='By visualizing the distribution of movie ratings, we can understand the spread of ratings across the dataset.
-This can help identify trends in the quality of movies and potentially uncover any outliers in terms of exceptionally high or low-rated movies.', index=0)
+visualization='Bar chart of Max_TemperatureC', rationale='By visualizing the distribution of maximum temperatures, we can understand the range and frequency of high temperatures experienced in Paris throughout 2016.
+This can help in identifying patterns and anomalies in temperature data.', index=0)

-Goal(question='What is the relationship between movie revenue and metascore?', visualization='scatter plot of Revenue__Millions_ vs Metascore', rationale='Plotting the relationship between movie revenue and metascore can provide insights into whether there is a correlation between critical acclaim (metascore) and financial success (revenue).
-This analysis can help in understanding the impact of reviews on the commercial performance of movies.
+Question
+How does the mean visibility vary in Paris in 2016?'

+visualization='Line chart of _Mean_VisibilityKm over time (CET)', rationale='Tracking the mean visibility over time can provide insights into the atmospheric conditions in Paris throughout the year.
+This visualization can help in understanding trends in visibility and potential correlations with other weather parameters.', index=1)